Find Your Voice: 5 Tips For Women Entrepreneurs From Digital Tech Founder

 - Be comfortable with your style.
 “Embrace who you are.
 I have gotten feedback that I can be bossy or too demanding.
 I toned it down and tired to be someone I’m not so everyone is comfortable.
 But putting in that energy took away from the focus on the business.”

 - Be candid.
-“I am upfront and say I am not going to sugar coat anything I say that not only do I want you to understand it is not personal, I am honest and clear about expectations.
+“I am upfront and say I am not going to sugarcoat anything.
+I say that not only do I want you to understand it is not personal, but I am honest and clear about expectations.
 It comes from a positive place.”

 Since the birth of her daughter, Maya, who is now a year and a half old, Nasser says she finds herself even more inspired to do the work to help all women succeed in tech entrepreneurship.

-“Because I had a daughter it’s motivating doe new so she never feels like there is an opportunity she will not be able to pursue.”
+“Because I had a daughter it’s motivating me so she never feels like there is an opportunity she will not be able to pursue.”
 Nasser adds,” She can achieve anything she wants.”